pldn/LDWizard-old/README.md

 ### 2.4 Implementation Constraints

-Since LD Wizard Applications are client-side web applications that runs in regular and up-to-date web browsers, there are limits to the amount of data that can processed.
+Since LD Wizard Applications are client-side web applications that run in regular and up-to-date web browsers, there are limits to the amount of data that can processed.

 ### 2.5 Assumptions and Dependencies

+This section specified the assumptions that we make regarding LD Wizard components and LD Wizard users.
+These assumptions set forth the constraints within which the LD Wizard is able to optimally operate.

 #### 2.5.1 Source data assumptions

 We make the following assumptions regarding the source data:

 - The tabular source data file must have a header row.
 - Every row of the tabular source data is assumed to represent exactly one thing.
 In other words, every row the source data describes one person, location, creative work, etc.
 - All rows in the tabular source data are assumed to represent things of the same type.
 For example, if some rows in the tabular source data describe locations and some rows in the tabular source data describe persons, this file must first be split into two separate files that are transported separately.
 Notice that in general it is unlikely that different types of things (in this